Showing posts with label ship. Show all posts

 9:00 A.M. made two necklaces at Creativity at Sea in the American Lobby.

-We went to the Fun Ashore Giveaway at 10:30 in the Ivanhoe Theatre but won nothing.
+We attended the Fun Ashore Giveaway at 10:30 in the Ivanhoe Theatre, but unfortunately, we won nothing.

 Lunch was at the Mongolian Wok, where I ordered shrimp stir-fried veggies.